-Up to nine hours from a Master of Theology (ThM) and/or Doctor of Ministry credit may be transferred into the DMin.
+Up to nine hours from a Master of Theology (ThM) and/or Doctor of Ministry credit may be transferred into the DMin program as electives.
 Students may request consideration for transfer of credit once they have applied for admission.
+The Dean of the DMin program may also initiate the transfer of credit on a case-to-case basis.